ansiwen/devstack-minimal-vagrant/README.md

 In you current directory there will be a folder `openstack`, which contains the openstack source code and is shared with the devstack VM.

-Inside of the VM you find the openstack data in /var/openstack.
+Inside of the VM you find the shared openstack sources in /vargant/openstack and the data in /var/openstack.

+In the .wheelhouse/ directory (not to confuse with openstack/.wheelhouse of former DevStacks) you can find all wheels that had been created while running stack.sh.
+This can be very useful for running unit tests on the host, which is a lot faster because of faster file access.

 ## Configuration